Texas State University: Rivalries

 A thirteen-year rivalry with Nicholls State University ended with the 2011 football season.
 It began in 1998 when the annual football game between the two schools was at first cancelled due to severe flooding in San Marcos, where the game was to be played.
 The athletic directors and coaches later decided to postpone the game from October to November.
 To remember those affected by the floods, including some people who had died in it, a wooden oar was made with each school's colors and initials.
 The winning school would take possession of the oar for the next year and have the score inscribed on it.
 This rivalry became known as the Battle for the Paddle.
 The oar was last traded in 2010 when Nicholls State received it following 47–44 win over Texas State after four overtimes.
 Prior to the schools' meeting in 2011, Rob Bernardi, the athletic director for Nicholls State, said that they would not be bringing the oar to San Marcos and would leave it on display in the Nicholls State athletic offices.
 Due to Texas State changing conferences, Bernardi said it was unlikely that the schools will face each other in football again and that the rivalry was ending.

 The rivalry with the University of Texas at San Antonio (UTSA) is dubbed the I-35 Showdown for the interstate highway that links San Marcos and San Antonio.
 A trophy consisting of an Interstate Highway 35 sign was originally given to the winner of the men's basketball game, but that tradition has been expanded to all sporting events between the two schools.
-Even though the two schools will be moving to different athletic conferences in 2013, Texas State Athletics Director Larry Ties expressed hope that the potential rivalry will still occur.

-Texas State's only in-state Sun Belt conference rival is the University of Texas at Arlington (UT Arlington).
-The rivalry never ceased as both schools moved from the Southland Conference to the Western Athletic Conference then on to the Sun Belt Conference.
+Texas State's only in-state Sun Belt conference rival was the University of Texas at Arlington (UT Arlington).
+The rivalry never ceased as both schools moved from the Southland Conference to the Western Athletic Conference then on to the Sun Belt Conference until 2022 when the Sun Belt stopped sponsoring non-football teams and UT Arlington returned to the Western Athletic Conference.